CateNorm: Categorical Normalization for Robust Medical Image Segmentation: Categorical Normalization (CateNorm)

-\textbf{Training with Batch Normalization.} In the first stage, we exclusive train the model through the BN branch, \emph{i.e.}, only $\theta_s$ and $\theta_{\mathcal{N}_{B}}$ are updated.
-The goal of the first stage is not only to leverage the global statistics for accelerating training but also to provide semantic information for learning SPADE parameters in the second stage.
-Specifically, the semantic mask generated from the first stage $\hat{\mathbf{y}}_B$ can be written as:
+In the first stage, we exclusive train the model through the BN branch, \emph{i.e.}, only $\theta_s$ and $\theta_{\mathcal{N}_{B}}$ are updated.
+The goal of the first stage is not only to leverage the global statistics for accelerating training but also to provide class information for learning CateNorm parameters in the second stage.
+Specifically, the class mask generated from the first stage $\hat{\mathbf{y}}_B$ can be written as: